Data-Driven Performance Guarantees for Parametric Optimization Problems: Data-driven convergence guarantees

 \begin{definition}[Consistency property, { {\cite[Property 1]{non-convex_scenario_optimization2024}}}] Consider a map $M_m: \Delta^m \rightarrow \tilde{\mathcal{Y}}$ that generates a decision vector $\tilde{y}^*_m$.
 For any integers \( N \geq 0 \) and \( K > 0 \) and for any choice of \(x_1, \ldots, x_N\) and \(x_{N+1}, \ldots, x_{N+K}\), the following three conditions hold: \begin{enumerate} \item[(i)] If \(x_{i_1}, \ldots, x_{i_N}\) is a permutation of \(x_1, \ldots, x_N\), then it holds that $ M_N(x_1, \ldots, x_N) = M_N(x_{i_1}, \ldots, x_{i_N});$ \item[(ii)] If \(\tilde{y}^*_N \in \tilde{\mathcal{Y}}_{x_{N+i}}\) for all \(i = 1, \ldots, K\), then it holds that $\tilde{y}^*_{N+K} = M_{N+K}(x_1, \ldots, x_{N+K}) = M_N(x_1, \ldots, x_N) = \tilde{y}^*_N;$ \item[(iii)] If \(\tilde{y}^*_N \notin \tilde{\mathcal{Y}}_{x_{N+i}}\) for one or more \(i \in \{1, \ldots, K\}\), then it holds that $\tilde{y}^*_{N+K} = M_{N+K}(x_1, \ldots, x_{N+K}) \neq M_N(x_1, \ldots, x_N) = \tilde{y}^*_N.$ \end{enumerate} \end{definition}

-Condition (i) is referred to as \emph{permutation invariance}, meaning that the decision of the map \( M_m \) remains unchanged regardless of the order of scenarios.
-Condition (ii) is the \emph{confirmation under appropriateness}, which ensures that the decision remains the same when additional scenarios are introduced, provided that the previous decision already satisfies the constraints imposed by these new scenarios.
-Condition (iii) is the \emph{responsiveness to inappropriateness}, which requires that the decision-making process $M_m$ reacts when additional scenarios are added for which the previous decision does not meet the constraints induced by these new scenarios.
+Condition (i) means that the decision of the map \( M_m \) remains unchanged regardless of the order of scenarios.
+Condition (ii) ensures that the decision remains the same when additional scenarios are introduced, provided that the previous decision already satisfies the constraints imposed by these new scenarios.
+Condition (iii) requires that the decision-making process $M_m$ reacts when additional scenarios are added for which the previous decision does not meet the constraints induced by these new scenarios.

 \begin{lemma} Consider the relaxed scenario optimization problem \eqref{n_relaxed scenario optimization}.
 The mapping \( M_N^{\rm relax}: \Delta^N \rightarrow \mathbb{R}^2 \) satisfies the consistency property in Definition \ref{consistency_property}. \end{lemma}